Tools / Cyber Check

-Enter any domain you own or want to check.
-We normalise the input, so https://www.example.com.au/contact and example.com.au both resolve to the same assessment.
+Any domain you own or want to check.
+The tool normalises the input, so example.com.au and a full URL resolve to the same assessment.

 .